Tia Mowry-Hardict Shares First Close-Up Of Newborn Daughter, Says Baby’s Name Reveal Will Be Next Month

 The couple did say that they liked the idea of unisex names and names carry strength and power behind it.

-“We like unisex names… Names that show some strength and some power behind it.
+“We like unisex names.
+Names that show some strength and some power behind it.
 It has a great meaning.
 So that’s what we’re looking for.”

 The actress added that she didn’t think she could have gotten through her infertility struggles without the support of her husband.
 The new mom-of-two said that it’s super important to have someone encourage and support you.
 It enables you to feel stronger and more powerful.